Doxuno

 PROBATIONARY PERIOD

 The Employee's employment shall be subject to a probationary period of three (3) months from the commencement date.
 During the probationary period: (a) the notice period shall be one (1) week; (b) the Employer will regularly assess the Employee's performance and provide feedback; and (c) before any decision is taken at the end of or during the probationary period, a fair process will be followed in accordance with Item 8 of Schedule 8 (Code of Good Practice: Dismissal) to the LRA.
-Probation shall not extend beyond what is reasonable given the nature of the job.
+The probationary period shall not extend beyond what is reasonable given the nature of the job.

 5.